Spencer Ford

 Spencer Ford (born April 20, 1976) is a professional lacrosse player who played in the Major League Lacrosse for the Baltimore/Washington Bayhawks, Los Angeles Riptide, and the Rochester Rattlers.
 He then went into coaching and management before being named the head coach of the Philadelphia Barrage in 2020.
+He is currently the general manager of the Carolina Chaos of the Premier Lacrosse League.